 The favorite Budapest places of an architecture critic

 Dávid Zubreczki is a renowned journalist in Hungary writing about the urban design and architecture of Budapest.
 Think of him as the unofficial tastemaker for the general public when it comes to, say, a high-profile new building or a neglected historic neighborhood.
 Dávid’s writing is precise but never preachy, and one can always sense the mountain of knowledge behind his sentences.
 This year, he has written two beautiful books about architecturally important church buildings in Budapest and the Danube Bend.
-Be sure to follow him on Instagram for updates.
+Be sure to follow him for updates on: Instagram

 Which neighborhood do you like to hang out in?